 There is even an inattentive driving monitor, lane tracing assist, and pedestrian detection system being developed.
 Besides auto manufacturers embarking upon technological upgrades, the National Highway Traffic Safety Administration (NHTSA) and lawmakers introduce laws and car safety features to improve vehicle safety standards.

-Ehline Law and our personal injury lawyers believe that vehicles are safer than ever.
+Ehline Law and our personal injury lawyers believe vehicles are safer than ever.
 This article will cover some of the various safety features that have made cars safer over the past decade and the five most essential safety features for new vehicles maintaining control.
+Let’s get started avoiding car accident injuries!

 These are some of the latest safety features.
 Airbags are an important safety feature that became mandatory for cars, light trucks, and vans in the United States in 1999.
 Today, most vehicles offer at least six airbags, with some having even more, such as the Toyota Camry, which comes fitted with ten airbags, including side curtain airbags.